Friedrich42/murrr.space/content/posts/mobileid-integration.md

 To make this request first thing you need is to ask user's mobile number and ID code.

-Also, you need cryptographically safe random value.
+Also, you need a cryptographically safe random value.
 You need to compute the SHA hash of the value and then encode the result to base64.
 You can use SHA 256, 384, or 512.
 I'll use 256 in these examples.